Pete Rock: Solo career

 After the breakup with CL Smooth in 1995, Rock continued working, remixing and producing for artists.
-He was on Future Flavas with Marley Marl on Hot 97, which debuted in January 1995.
-In 1996, he produced a song called "The Rap World", which Rock rapped alongside Large Professor on High School High soundtrack.
+He would be on Future Flavas with Marley Marl on Hot 97, which debuted in January 1995.
+In 1996, he produced a song called "The Rap World", which Rock would rap alongside Large Professor on High School High soundtrack.
 He made other guest appearances on albums, including Diamond D's 1997's Hatred, Passions and Infidelity LP, the song called "Painz & Strife" featuring Phife Dawg of A Tribe Called Quest.
 Rock released his first solo debut album, Soul Survivor on November 10, 1998, on Loud Records.
-The album had the hit singles "Tru Master" featuring Inspectah Deck and Kurupt, and "Take Your Time" featuring R&B group Loose Ends.
-In the early year of 2000, he worked out a deal with BBE, a label based in the UK and released PeteStrumentals, an instrumental album that features no vocals, except for tracks 'Cake" and "Nothin' Lesser" which performed by the UN (Divine, Godfree, Laku and Roc Marciano), a group that Rock brought in.
-The second version of PeteStrumentals for the Beat Generation series was updated with new tracks after the release of J Dilla's Welcome 2 Detroit album in 2001.
+The album would feature hit singles, "Tru Master" featuring Inspectah Deck and Kurupt, and "Take Your Time" featuring R&B group Loose Ends.
+In the early year of 2000, he worked out a deal with BBE, a label based in the UK and released PeteStrumentals, an instrumental album that features no vocals, excerpt for tracks 'Cake" and "Nothin' Lesser" which performed by the UN (Divine, Godfree, Laku and Roc Marciano), a group that Rock brought in.
+The second version of PeteStrumentals for the Beat Generation series would be updated with new tracks after the release of J Dilla's Welcome 2 Detroit album in 2001.

-In 2003, Rock also released a compilation album, Lost & Found: Hip Hop Underground Soul Classics on October 27, 2003, on BBE records.
+In 2003, Rock would also release a compilation album, Lost & Found: Hip Hop Underground Soul Classics on October 27, 2003, on BBE records.
 The album contains a double disc package that feature two albums that were recorded in 1995–96 and shelved by the label Elektra Records.
-He released more albums under BBE, including his third album Soul Survivor II on May 11, 2004 and his second instrumental album, The Surviving Elements: From Soul Survivor II Sessions on January 31, 2005 Rock collaborated with Boston rapper Ed O.G. on a project called My Own Worst Enemy in 2004, produced by Rock with additional production by Diamond D, DJ Revolution and DJ Supreme One.
+He went on to release more albums under BBE, including his third album Soul Survivor II on May 11, 2004 and his second instrumental album, The Surviving Elements: From Soul Survivor II Sessions on January 31, 2005 Rock would collaborate with Boston rapper Ed O.G. on a project called My Own Worst Enemy in 2004, by produced entirely by Rock, with additional production by Diamond D, DJ Revolution and DJ Supreme One.
 In 2006, after Rock parted ways with BBE, Rock signed with Nature Sounds for his fourth album, NY's Finest on February 26, 2008.